PBMISRA95/doctemp/README.md

 ## 1. Introduction

-The **DiMatApp Docs** module simplifies the process of generating and managing application documentation using **Sphinx** with Markdown files as the primary format.
+The **DimatApp Docs** module simplifies the process of generating and managing application documentation using **Sphinx** with Markdown files as the primary format.
 Whether you prefer Docker, Linux, or VSCode, this guide provides steps to render and serve your documentation locally.

 ---